-An introduction to the design and practice of social research that provides the skills to ask and answer questions about the everyday and changing social world.
-The course surveys various concepts, research strategies and techniques that enable exploration of the pressing issues of social life.
+How do social scientists know what they know?
+How do we know this information is reliable?
+This course offers an introduction to the design and practice of social research that provides the skills to ask and answer questions about the everyday and changing social world.
+Various concepts, research strategies, and techniques are surveyed that enable exploration of the pressing issues of social life.
+A broad range of qualitative and quantitative methods are presented that include survey research, interviewing, descriptive and inferential statistics, participant observation and ethnography.
+Students will consider the ethical questions that arise in doing social research, as well as the political implications of its results.